lcnsqr/petsc-arg/src/README.md

 The many build options are detailed in the [PETSc installation instructions](https://www.mcs.anl.gov/petsc/documentation/installation.html).
-To the impatient, the following configuration settings enough to run the test
+To the impatient, the following configuration settings are enough to run the test
 programs:

     ./configure \